BenderRobotics/brest/docs/developer.rst

 Note that when fetching the ``message_suffix`` from pooled metadata, the mechanism defaults to ``self.SUFFIXES[0]`` if the suffix hasn't been definitively probed yet.

-**Known limitations:**
+**Known limitations**

-* **Sequential Locking Bottleneck:** Because pooled transmission locks the port, communication across multiple logically pooled devices occurs completely sequentially.
+**Sequential Locking Bottleneck:** Because pooled transmission locks the port, communication across multiple logically pooled devices occurs completely sequentially.
 Firing concurrent high-frequency I/O requests to multiple devices on the same shared port could become a performance bottleneck due to IO wait times.

-* **Static Interface Settings:** You cannot initialize two devices with differing serial configurations (like ``baudrate`` or ``parity``) onto the same pooled port dynamically without breaking connection synchrony.
+**Static Interface Settings:** You cannot initialize two devices with differing serial configurations (like ``baudrate`` or ``parity``) onto the same pooled port dynamically without breaking connection synchrony.
 Ensure that devices mapped to identical physical hardware ports declare the exact same serial baud rates and data formats.

-* **Strict Lifecycles:** Failing to invoke ``.release()`` causes lingering zombie references in the background pool.
+**Strict Lifecycles:** Failing to invoke ``.release()`` causes lingering zombie references in the background pool.
 Your connection will never cleanly disconnect, which might crash subsequent probing algorithms unless Python garbage cleans the dangling references.